alpianon/osTicket-1.7/README.md

 It is not exactly the best auth system ever :) but I just needed a quick and dirty MOD to implement CC emails with a minimum of security.

+P.S.
+If you see strange comments in the code (like /\*__(\* ), do not worry: they are aimed at making this MOD easily portable to the Multilanguage MOD

 osTicket